 High School Grant Opportunity

-CSPV is accepting applications from Colorado and Ohio schools/districts that are interested in implementing the LifeSkills Training High School program starting as early as fall 2021.
-This funding opportunity is available to Colorado and Ohio schools including 9th grade and covers costs to implement the LST program for one year, including teacher training, teacher stipends or substitute-teacher reimbursement for trainings, teacher manuals, and consumable student workbooks.
+CSPV was accepting applications from Colorado and Ohio schools/districts that are interested in implementing the LifeSkills Training High School program starting as early as fall 2021.
+This funding opportunity was available to Colorado and Ohio schools including 9th grade and covers costs to implement the LST program for one year, including teacher training, teacher stipends or substitute-teacher reimbursement for trainings, teacher manuals, and consumable student workbooks.

 With COVID-19 impacting budgets and demanding more social-emotional competencies as well as healthy coping strategies, and nearly 30% of Colorado and Ohio youth vaping, this grant can help high schools address these challenges.
 Focused on healthy decision-making, social-emotional competencies, and integration of vaping topics into relevant lessons, LifeSkills Training (LST) can reduce stress, anxiety, drug use, and other risk-taking behaviors, as well as increase well-being.
 A research study of the LST High School program will be conducted, so half of the schools will be randomly selected to implement LST in fall 2021 and the other half in fall 2023.

-The deadline for applications is March 10, 2021.
+The final deadline for applications was March 18, 2021.
 An applicant may be a school district, individual school, group of schools from a district or other educational/mental health agency.
 If more than one school from the same district plans to apply for the grant, those schools may work together to submit a single application.

 - Grant Announcement: One-page summary of LST High School grant opportunity.